-To fix a squeaky door, you should first try to tighten the nuts and bolts with a socket set.
+To fix a squeaky door, try to tighten the nuts and bolts with a socket set.
 Make sure you check all of the nuts and bolts and tighten them properly.
 Over time, some of the bolts may get loose due to the natural vibration upon opening and closing the door.
 This could be a quick and easy remedy, and the noise may stop.

 If your rollers look worn, they should be replaced.
-If they can be salvaged, they should be squirted with a metal lubricant which should quiet the noise and get the door running smoothly again.
-If the rollers do need replacing, they should be replaced with nylon rollers as they have proven to be quieter.
-Please do not try to do this yourself.
-Our experts can replace your rollers without permanent damage to the opening mechanism.
+However, if they can be salvaged, they should be squirted with a metal lubricant to quiet the noise and get the garage door running smoothly again.
+If the rollers do need replacing, they should be replaced with quieter nylon rollers.
+Please do not try to replace garage door rollers yourself.
+Our experts in Phoenix specialize in noisy garage door repair services and can replace your rollers without permanent damage to the opening mechanism.

-Lastly, but certainly not least, the noise problem with your garage door may not be with the door at all.
-If your garage is made of concrete, the noise is going to bounce off the walls and resonate through the garage.
+Lastly, but certainly not least, your garage door noise problem may not be with the door at all.
+If your garage is made of concrete, the noise bounces off the walls and resonates throughout the garage.
 The most efficient solution is to insulate the supports holding up the horizontal tracks with rubber stripping.